-Both the junta in Athens and their fool in Nicosia, Nikos Sampson, were caught by surprise by the Turkish assault on 20 July.
+Both the junta in Athens and their stooge in Nicosia, Nikos Sampson, were caught by surprise by the Turkish assault on 20 July.
 Junta leader Dimitrios Ioannidis believed the CIA when it told him there would be no Turkish invasion in response to the 15 July coup against Makarios and he passed this on to Sampson who, rather than use the time he had since seizing power in Cyprus to prepare for a probable Turkish attack, chose instead to settle political scores and put down the resistance to the coup of Cypriot leftists and Makarios’ supporters.

 When Ioannidis realised the American betrayal, he determined to attack Turkey across Thrace; but his senior commanders, fearing disaster, rebelled and on 23 July Ioannidis and then Sampson fell from power.

 In Nicosia, Glafkos Clerides assumed the presidency and constitutional order was restored; ostensibly removing the pretext the Turks gave for the invasion, though the Turks having come this far were now committed to implementing their long-held plan to partition and effectively annex northern Cyprus.
 The Turks used a period of sham negotiations – during which Turkey enjoyed American moral, intelligence and diplomatic support – to reinforce their Kyrenia bridgehead and prepare for the second phase of Operation Attila, which began on 14 August and resulted in the seizure of Morphou, Karpasia, Famagusta and the Mesaoria.